NoroffFEU/edu-gate-oct24ft/README.md

 ## Requirements

 For development, you will only need node version >=18.17.1 and npm version >=10.8.2 installed in your environement.

 ## Technologies

     - HTML
     - CSS
-    - Tailwind
+    - JS

 ## Getting started

-    $ Change directory to edu-gate `cd  edu-gate`
+    $ Change directory to edu-gate `cd  edu-gate-oct24ft`
     $ `npm i`
     $ `npm run build`
     $ Open page with live-server